Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-b.md

 <div class='question subquestion'>

 Louis then decides to plant a row of bushes around the inside of the stone path.
-Each bush is to be planted $25 \ \text{cm}$ from the edge of the path, and  $50 \ \text{cm}$m from its neighbouring bushes.
+Each bush is to be planted $25 \ \text{cm}$ from the edge of the path, and  $50 \ \text{cm}$ from its neighbouring bushes.
 The diagram below displays how this might look near a corner of the garden.

 ![dulwich-college--11-plus--maths--9999--specimen-paper-b/section-1-question-15-subquestion-5-00.png](/assets/dulwich-college--11-plus--maths--9999--specimen-paper-b/section-1-question-15-subquestion-5-00.png "dulwich-college--11-plus--maths--9999--specimen-paper-b/section-1-question-15-subquestion-5-00.png")